okami101/vuetify-admin/docs/guide/tutorial.md

 This tutorial will show you how to get quick ready for admin development, by using the faking API server [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

-::: tip SOURCE CODE
+::: tip CODESANDBOX
+Finished tutorial is directly available on [codesanbox](https://codesandbox.io/s/github/okami101/vtec-admin/tree/master/examples/tutorial) !
+Use it if you want to play directly with final code.
+But for deeper understanding it's still recommended to follow full local install steps.
-You will find complete source code of this tutorial [in the main repo](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial).
+You will find complete source code [in the main repo](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial).
 :::

 ::: tip I PREFER PLAY WITH REAL API BACKEND